-Groups presenting on a Monday should submit slides via Canvas by Saturday @ 11:59p to receive constructive feedback and suggestions from the instructor.
-For a Wednesday presentation, slides should be submitted by 11:59p on Monday.
+Groups presenting on a Tuesday should submit slides via Canvas by Sunday @ 11:59p to receive constructive feedback and suggestions from the instructor.
+The instructor will try to provide feedback by late Monday or very early Tuesday.
+If slides are available sooner, and the group requests early feedback (by email), review will be provided earlier.
+For a Thursday presentation, slides should be submitted by 11:59p on Tuesday.
 Draft slides are not graded.
-The 10% is for providing a draft of the slides in advance to receive feedback.
-Due to the time required to review and provide feedback for slides the deadline will be strictly enforced.
+10% credit is awarded for providing a draft of the slides in advance to receive feedback before the talk.
+Due to the time required to review and provide feedback for slides, slides submitted less than 24 hours prior to the talk may not be reviewed, and the 10% may be forfeited.